 It’s not often I experience ludonarrative dissonance – the extreme distance between the story or theme in a game and the actions you perform while playing – as distracting or detrimental to my experience.
 It’s a quite common phenomenon in modern games and needn’t be a significant problem.
 A game only has to follow its own logic.
 Tomb Raider starts off believable and emotional, but the immersion is soon lost to the severe gap between the theme of Lara’s story and her actions, and thus the emotional sting of the game all but disappears.

 Part of the reason the emotional appeal diminishes throughout the game is because it’s partly tied to her physical state.
 Everything constantly explodes around her, she’s thrown every which way, slips and falls down great heights, time and again.
 Apart from the player getting numbed by the scale and frequency of her ordeals, the game is inconsistent in their effects on Lara.
-Where some falls send her on a hunt for first-aid kits, other equally upsetting events only has her clutch her side for a few steps.
+Where some falls send her on a mandatory quest for first‐aid kits, other equally upsetting events only has her clutch her side for a few steps.
 Thus the emotional effect is gone, and one is left feeling a bit cheated.

 Tomb Raider is generally an entertaining game, and does much right throughout.
 It’s promising from the get‐go, and I’m only disappointed because it doesn’t follow up on that promise, instead crumbling to pieces under the weight of its own inconsistencies.
 The story is about loss, survival and growth.
 The game is about killing enemies on your way to the next incapacitating fall.
 The game puts the story front and center, but the mechanics provide little support for the story.